 In what way is remaining connected to your alumni network important to you?

 I always feel that I am part of Imperial even after graduation.
 I can easily find ways to stay connected with the global network.
 The online Alumni account allows me to find and contact classmates.
 The Alumni Visitor Centre allows me to use facilities on campus.
 I have also attended events, such as Alumni Weekend and alumni reunion not only in the UK but also all over the world.
-I am still learning a lot from alumni’s experience and constructive advice.
+I am still learning a lot from the experience and constructive advice of other alumni.
 Imperial’s powerful alumni network of 180,000+ across the globe is definitely a lifelong valuable asset for me.

 Have you taken advantage of any of the lifelong learning opportunities offered to you as an alumni benefit?